 The external auditors have unrestricted access to the AC.
 Both the external auditors and internal auditors report directly to the AC in respect of their findings and recommendations.
-During the financial year being reported on, the AC met with the internal and external auditors separately at least once a year without the presence of the Management.
+The AC meets with the internal and external auditors separately at least once a year without the presence of the Management.
 The AC reviews the findings from the auditors and the assistance given to the auditors by the Management.

 The AC, having reviewed the scope and value of non-audit services provided to the Group by the external auditors, is satisfied that the nature and extent of such services will not prejudice and affect the independence and objectivity of the external auditors.
-The audit fees paid/payable to the external auditors for FY2022 were \$152,300.
-The non-audit fees paid/payable to the external auditors for the financial year ended 30 June 2022 were \$5,000.
+The audit fees paid/payable to the external auditors for FY2023 were \$148,000.
+No non-audit fees were paid or is payable to the external auditors for FY2023.

-The Company has complied with Rules 715 of the Listing Manual of the SGX-ST as all principal subsidiaries of the Company are audited by Messrs Ernst & Young LLP, for the purposes of the consolidated financial statements of the Group.
+The Company has complied with Rules 715 of the Listing Manual of the SGX-ST as all Singapore-incorporated subsidiary companies of the Company are audited by Messrs Baker Tilly TFW LLP, for the purposes of the consolidated financial statements of the Group.